Retirement Solutions- Understanding Home Reversion Plans

-Crown also offers you, a flexible retirement proposal, in the form of an equity release product with up to 60.04% of the property provided to homeowners who are 65 years of age or older.
+Crown also offers you, a retirement proposal, in the form of an equity release product with up to 60.04% of the property provided to homeowners who are 65 of age.

 If you need a small lump sum, it also makes it possible for you to obtain £50,000 for an approximate value of total house’s equity at £150,000.